 Whether it is through a finger swipe or touchscreen: From the watch face, be it up or down, you navigate through a series of widgets whose selection and arrangement is also configurable.
 These widgets will show you the weather forecast, sunrise and sunset times, compass, activity level, past workouts, pulse or your daily shape as a "Body Battery" index, for instance.

 Garmin also offers widgets for calendar entries and notifications, but they are not as powerful as what we are used to from current smartwatches.
 The notifications, for example, display generic message icons for many apps and can thus be rather difficult to distinguish.
 Although notification texts can be read, even simple replies are currently not possible.

 Unlike the Venu 2 Plus, the Garmin Epix 2 also offers neither a microphone nor speakers.
 As such, it does not allow for wrist-based phone calls, nor does it support voice assistants.
 Unlike the Forerunner 945, there is also no LTE option for the Epix 2.
 At least there is NFC on board, so you can pay via Garmin Pay.
-However, none of my three banks are supported, and you can find a complete list of Garmin Pay partners here.
+However, none of my three banks are supported.

 On the plus side, there is the Garmin Connect IQ Store with numerous apps and watchfaces available.
 You can browse through the catalog either on the watch or more conveniently, on the smartphone.
 Usual suspects like Komoot, AccuWeather or Spotify are found here.
 Thanks to Bluetooth, you can listen to music or podcasts on the go.